 Pro-slavery forces won the territorial elections in Kansas.
 Anti-slavery forces responded by setting up an opposing government in Topeka.

-Louisiana seceded from the Union, the sixth state to do so.
+North Carolina seceded from the Union, the tenth state to do so.